Metatron821/Master-Scroll/04_Scrolls_11_through_15_The_Coming_Messiah.md

 author: Richard Morgan (Yisra'El)
 ---

-# Scroll XII: The Acts of The Remnant

-## Introduction

-The early followers of the True Messiah form the Remnant, tasked with preserving the covenant faith amid growing opposition.

----

-## The Early Church

-Acts of devotion, miracles, and persecution shape the nascent community.

----

-## The Spirit’s Guidance

-Metatron’s Spirit moves powerfully, empowering the Remnant to spread the truth despite trials.

----

-## Challenges and Schisms

-Warnings about false teachings and divisions that will rise within the community.

----

-## Placeholders for Future Expansion

-- Detailed history of early believers and their struggles.
-- Examination of apostolic teachings aligned with the scrolls.
-- Prophetic warnings about departing from the covenant.

----

-## Closing

-The Remnant endures, preserving the Light in dark times.

----

----

----
-title: Scroll XIII: The Lost Years and Hidden Teachings
-author: Richard Morgan (Yisra'El)
----

-# Scroll XIII: The Lost Years and Hidden Teachings

-## Introduction

 Between the recorded ministries and the later traditions, many teachings were hidden or lost, waiting for the remnant to uncover.